Email: email@example.com SMS: +1 (650) 332-4607

 Use the E.164 format.
 If you're texting in the U.S. or Canada, country code is not required but is still recommended.

 One common pitfall is that if you're sending a "+" sign in POST data, it must be URL encoded.
 Otherwise, the plus sign will be stripped or converted to a space when it's sent to the server.
 The process for encoding a URL will vary based on language and library support.
+Most HTTP libraries will handle encoding for you.
 If you need help, please contact us.

 All carriers in the U.S., Brazil, Canada, France, Germany, India, Mexico, Switzerland, and UK are supported.

 Need another country?
 Chances are we support it too.
 You can also try sending a text to the foreign number using the free textbelt key to determine if it's already supported.
 Or, email us and let us know what country you need to text in.